 According to a safety recommendation from the National Transportation Safety Board in 1992, during a “3-week period alone between October 14 and November 4.
 1991, three fatal heavy truck-wheel separation accidents occurred, including an accident in which the front left wheel broke off of a two-axle cargo van truck and careened into the path of an oncoming school bus carrying 46 fourth-graders and their chaperones.
 The 365-pound wheel slammed through the bus windshield, killing two children and a chaperone.”
 (National Transportation Safety Board Safety Recommendation)

-It was an early morning that just such an incident occurred outside Billy Turner’s office.
+It was an early morning that just such an incident occurred as Billy Turner was on his way to work.
+A truck lost its dual wheels and tires from the trailer, which ultimately collided with a jeep, killing two teenagers.
 It was an event that haunts him to this day.
-As he looked outside his office window, Turner witnessed a truck losing its dual wheels and tires from the trailer, which ultimately collided with a jeep, killing two teenagers.

 “It was a family traveling together, and the parents were following behind.
 They watched their two children die that day,” said Turner.